 Dr. Stern is a graduate of the University of Michigan Inteflex program, which allowed her to obtain both her Bachelor of Science degree in Biomedical Sciences and her Medical Doctorate in only seven years.
 She completed her Pediatric residency training at Cincinnati Children’s Hospital Medical Center.
 During her training, she published a peer reviewed paper in the journal Clinical Pediatrics and was selected resident of the year at her outpatient pediatric clinic.

-Dr. Stern is accepting new patients and practices all aspects of pediatrics.
-In addition, she has special interests in ADHD and feeding difficulties.
+Dr. Stern is a multiyear recipient of Washingtonian Magaziine's Top Doctor Award as well as the 2018 Top Doctors in Northern Virginia award from Northern Virginia Magazine.
+She is accepting new patients and practices all aspects of pediatrics.
+In addition, she has a special interest in ADHD and feeding difficulties.
 Dr. Stern is fluent in English and Spanish.
 She lives in Vienna with her husband, a Colon and Rectal surgeon, and is the mother of two daughters.
 In her spare time, she enjoys playing tennis, trying out new recipes, going to the movies and reading.

 Maria E. Juanpere, M.D., F.A.A.P.

 Dr. Maria E. Juanpere is a Board Certified Pediatrician and a Fellow of the American Academy of Pediatrics.
 She joined Whole Child Pediatrics after practicing for more than twenty years in Northern Virginia, where she is a recognized leader of the pediatric community.